Rule 3745-40-01 | Definitions.

 (2) "Incineration" means the disposal of sewage sludge or biosolids through the combustion of organic matter and inorganic matter in sewage sludge or biosolids by high temperatures in an enclosed device.

-(3) "Incorporation" means the mixing of biosolids with soil on an authorized beneficial use site to a minimum depth of four inches or greater by such means as discing, plowing, or tilling.
+(3) "Incorporation" means the mixing of biosolids with soil on a beneficial use site to a minimum depth of four inches or greater by such means as discing, plowing, or tilling.

 (4) "Industrial septage" means liquid or solid material removed from a septic tank, cesspool, or similar treatment works that receives sewage from an industrial establishment.